 Santillana del Mar is another beautiful small town in Spain, full of medieval charm and Northern landscapes.
 La Colegiata de Santa Juliana is the heart of the city.
 You should also not miss a few local museums like El Museo del Barquillero, El Museo de la Tortura, El Museo Diocesano Regina Coeli.

-The biggest touristic pride of the region is the Caves of Altamira, with its 36 000-year-old cave paintings.
+The biggest Spanish national landmark of the region is the Caves of Altamira, with its 36 000-year-old cave paintings.
 Unfortunately, visiting the caves during these past years has been challenging, as the local authorities limit the number of visitors to 260 per year.
 There used to be a waiting list, which is also closed for now – so you should really check the official website for updates.
 The good news is that you can visit the National Museum and Research Center of Altamira, which houses its reproduction “Neocueva de Altamira“.
 (By the way, there´s a famous movie “Altamira” directed by Hugh Hudson and starring Antonio Banderas you could check for some inspiration).

 Guadalest is another picturesque small town, located on the top of the mountain by the Guadalest Reservoir.
 Here, the most epic scene is seeing Guadalest rising out of the ground sitting on the pinnacle of rock.
 Plus, Guadalest Castle can only be accessed by walking through Portal de San Jose, a tunnel carved out of the rock.
 The location is so epic that it always appears on Costa Blanca postcards.

 While the town itself has less than 200 inhabitants, its epic setting and proximity to Benidorm have made the place quite touristy.
 Yet, absolutely worth seeing at least once with your own eyes.